tracytle651/tracytle-portfolio/bookstore-operational-database-design/README.md

 # Bookstore Operational Database Design and Analysis

 This project was completed for the BAT-3306 Databases course and showcases both database design and practical business queries.
+All sample data used in this project is anonymized and synthetically generated for academic purposes.

 The bookstore — a secondhand retailer offering a wide range of used and rare books — requires an operational database to support its inventory management, promotional strategies, sales tracking, and customer relationship efforts.